sehmaluva/assistant-frontend/README.md

 4. Test everything works
 5. Create a pull request

-## Contact
+## Contact / Use
-If you have questions about this project, feel free to reach out!
-I'm always happy to explain how something works or help debug issues.
+This is a personal project.
+Feel free to fork and adapt.
+Attribution appreciated but not required.

 ---
 *Built with ❤️ and lots of coffee during late-night coding sessions* ☕